Dyne:bolic: Release history

+dyne:bolic 4.x

+This version, currently 4.0 Beta, is based on Devuan 5 with Linux kernel 6.8.
+It features KDE Plasma 5 as the default desktop environment.

 dyne:bolic 3.x

-Version 3.0, currently dyne:bolic 3.0 Beta 4, uses Linux kernel 3.0.1 and is a DVD-ROM image of 1.65 GB.
-GNOME 2 is used as desktop interface, Grub2 as the boot loader.
+This version, currently 3.0 Beta 4, uses the Linux kernel 3.0.1 and is distributed as a DVD-ROM image.
+GNOME 2 is used as the default desktop environment and Grub2 as the boot loader.

 dyne:bolic 2.x

-This version, the latest being 2.5.2, uses Linux kernel 2.6 and is a CD-ROM image.
-Xfce is used as the desktop interface.
+This version, currently 2.5.2, uses the Linux kernel 2.6 and is distributed as a CD-ROM image.
+The default desktop environment is Xfce.

 dyne:bolic 1.x

-This version used Linux kernel 2.4 on a CD-ROM image, and brought ability to create "nests" and "docks" on hard disk or USB key.
+In this version, dyne:bolic uses the Linux kernel 2.4 stored on a CD-ROM image and brought the ability to create nests and docks on either a hard disk or USB drive.

-Features present in dyne:bolic 1.x, but dropped later on were:
+Some features that were initially present in dyne:bolic 1.x, but later dropped included: